M3wP/Manche/readme.md

 Manche is a front-end for the Peppito MOD player and allows you to play (or "replay" in the original parlance) MOD files on your MEGA65.

-At the moment, Manche and Peppito are in early development stages.
-It is intended on making Manche a full MED (MOD EDitor) or "Trakker" and to add more MOD type and effect type support to Peppito as well as various other enhancements.
+Manche and Peppito have advanced in functionaliy and now support most of the intended features.

+Please read the other sections for updated information!

 ## License
 Manche and Peppito are released under the terms of the LGPL.